casoe/fhem-docker/README.md

 # FHEM Docker Base

-This is a template for a docker based fhem installation with postgres.
+This is a template for a docker based FHEM installation with Postgres.

-**Change all the passwords for mySQL, FHEM, NodeRed, ...**

 ## Contains